AnyChart/docs.anychart.com/Axes_and_Grids/Axes_Labels_Formatting.md

 ### Stagger Mode

-When you have a lot of long labels, you may find useful to use {api:anychart.core.axes.Linear#staggerLines}**staggerLines()**{api} display mode for labels, this may work particularly good on xAxis, when labels contain category names, you can set how many stagger lines there may be:
+When there are a lot of labels with long values, especially containing category names, the {api:anychart.core.axes.Linear#staggerLines}staggerLines(){api} method becomes quite useful.
+It sets a number of stagger lines:

 ```
   var xAxis = chart.xAxis();
   xAxis.staggerLines(2);
 ```

-Here is a sample dashboard showing the most of positioning labels settings:
+The dashboard below demonstrates a lot of labels positioning settings:

 <a name="dashboard"/></a>
 {sample}AGST\_Labels\_Formatting\_05{sample}

 ## First and Last Labels

-There are special methods that give you a control over such special labels as: First (minimal value) label on the axis and Last label (maximal value).
-You can force them to be shown or hide them using appropriate methods: {api:anychart.core.axes.Linear#drawFirstLabel}**drawFirstLabel()**{api}, {api:anychart.core.axes.Linear#drawLastLabel}**drawLastLabel()**{api}.
+There are special methods for editing the first label (the one with the minimal value) on the axis and the last label (maximal value).
+You can force them to be shown or hide them using the {api:anychart.core.axes.Linear#drawFirstLabel}drawFirstLabel(){api} and {api:anychart.core.axes.Linear#drawLastLabel}drawLastLabel(){api} methods.

-Turning off the last the first label is shown on the [dashboard above](#dashboard) in "Labels Inside" Line chart.
+Turning off both last and first labels is shown on the [dashboard above](#dashboard) in the "Labels Inside" Line chart.

 ```
   var xAxis = chart.xAxis();